pdhummel/rurik/README.md

   * switch AI player to human

 ### Known Bugs not in TODOs
+* Claim board not displaying region-rule points for all players.
+* Could not play conversion token using 2 tradeboon resources.
+* Get rid of scroll bar on modal windows.
+Appears when dragging.

 ## Build and Deploy
 ### Local setup with nodejs